 Consent is required from the Minister for Aboriginal Affairs for any activity which will negatively impact Aboriginal heritage sites.

-Under the AHA, Aboriginal sites of outstanding importance may be declared Protected Areas.
+Under the ACH Act, Aboriginal sites of outstanding importance may be declared Protected Areas.

-The AHA provides protection for Aboriginal sites, objects and ancestral remains.
+The ACH Act provides protection for Aboriginal sites, objects and ancestral remains.

 You can search for information if you wish to access online or hardcopy information on Aboriginal sites and other heritage places.